Skip to content

 In order to become a licensed plumber in South Carolina, you must complete the following exams:

-More exam information can be found on page 3 of the Candidate Information Bulletin.
+More exam information can be found in the Candidate Information Bulletin.

 There’s also a South Carolina Plumber Exam Course that includes all the information you need to pass the exam and become a certified plumber, including: